-Our company has overlapping officers with FNF, which may lead to conflicting interests.
+Our company has an overlapping director and overlapping officers with FNF, which may lead to conflicting interests.

-After the Split-Off, four of our executive officers, Brent B. Bickett, Richard L. Cox, Michael L. Gravelle and David Ducommun, also will be employed by FNF or FNF's subsidiaries.
-Our executive officers have fiduciary duties to our stockholders.
+After the Split-Off, four of our executive officers, Brent B. Bickett, Richard L. Cox, Michael L. Gravelle and David Ducommun, also will be employed by FNF or FNF's subsidiaries and one of our directors, William P. Foley, II, also will serve on the boards of directors of FNF or its subsidiaries.
+Our executive officers and members of our board of directors have fiduciary duties to our stockholders.
 Likewise, any such persons who serve in similar capacities at FNF or any other public company have fiduciary duties to that company's stockholders.
 We also are party to a variety of related party agreements and relationships with FNF and certain of FNF's subsidiaries and FNF and subsidiaries of FNF will have an ownership interest in Splitco following the Split-Off.
 From time to time, we may enter into transactions with FNF and/or its respective subsidiaries or other affiliates.
-There can be no assurance that the terms of any such transactions will be as favorable to our company, FNF or any of our or its respective subsidiaries or affiliates as would be the case where there is no overlapping officer.
+There can be no assurance that the terms of any such transactions will be as favorable to our company, FNF or any of our or its respective subsidiaries or affiliates as would be the case where there is no overlapping officer or director.